 The planning for the Greenway is a public-private partnership between the City of Greensboro and Action Greensboro, and is led by the Downtown Greenway Oversight Committee chaired by retired real estate executive, Trip Brown and City of Greensboro Assistant City Manager, Chris Wilson.
 They are assisted by a number of subcommittees that include the Technical Team, Educations/Communications, Finance, Fundraising, and the Public Art Selection Panel.
 The Greenway is a priority project for the City for many reasons, including important economic development impacts that it will have on the community.

-To date, 1 ½ miles of the Downtown Greenway is open including sections along the north and south.
-Another 1 ½ miles is currently under construction along the east and north sides.
-The final mile on the west side is planned to go under construction in late 2020/early 2021.
+To date, 3 miles of the Downtown Greenway is open including sections along the north, east and south.
+The final mile on the west side is planned to go under construction in 2021.
 Click here for the most current timeline on construction.

 Significant milestones for the project can be seen below.